HomepageUtilitiesInternetHow to be a Savvy Senior Online: A Guide to All Things Internet

 “Seniors have faced targeted scams on social media as well with fraudsters posing as grandchildren asking for financial assistance due to accidents or tragedies.
 The scammers will say that they were traveling, cannot be contacted on the phone, and a slew of other things to give the request an appearance of extreme urgency.”

 If you receive an email or message that raises even the slightest alarm, it’s always best practice to delete or simply ignore it.
-If you’re unsure, a good rule of thumb is if something seems too good — or bad — to be true, it almost always is.
+If you’re unsure, verify by calling a known number you enter yourself.
+Report scams promptly to the FTC and IC3 and alert your bank or card issuer — faster reporting can improve recovery odds (FTC).

 Common Email Scams

-• Emails stating you won something or have a personalized offer waiting
+• Emails claiming you won something or have a personalized offer waiting

 Common Malware Pop-Ups

-• Pop-ups that start with “warning” and request some form of action
+• Pop-ups that start with “warning” and demand immediate action to avoid data loss or account closure

 Common Internet Problems and How to Fix Them